nodetec/relayrunner/docs/relays/nostr-rs-relay/configuration.md

 - `remote_ip_header` - Used to specify the HTTP header for logging client IP addresses.
 We'll set this to `"x-forwarded-for"`.

 - `pubkey_whitelist` - An array of public keys that are allowed to post to your relay.
 Only valid events from the specified public keys will be accepted if this variable is set.
-If you are running a server just for yourself or a small group you can uncomment this line and add the whitelisted public keys to the array.
+If you are running a server just for yourself or a small group, you can uncomment this line and add the whitelisted public keys to the array.